 Smoking high CBG flower

-Instead of undergoing the extraction process, it’s possible to simply smoke strains of hemp which are high in CBG.
+Instead of undergoing the extraction process, it’s possible to simply smoke strains of hemp that are high in CBG.
 Smoking is one of the most rapid and efficient ways of absorbing cannabinoids.
 As long as it contains less than 0.3% THC, hemp flower is fully legal to possess and consume in most parts of the U.S.

 How to consume: The method is the same as other smokable hemp or cannabis products.
 You can buy pre-rolled hemp “joints,” or hemp buds that can be broken up and rolled into joints or smoked in a pipe.